How to Get the Best Price for Your Run Down Home

 ● Light switch plates

-● Windows including window sills
+● Windows and sills

 ● Fan blades